clemsos/duangish.github.io/index.md

 ---

-#A conversation about Chinese Technology Culture.
+# Duangish

-### Duangish is a discussion platform to share research and expertise about the unfolding of technological culture in China and its relevance for global actors.
+### A global conversation about Chinese Technology Culture.

-## Channels
+#### Duangish is a discussion platform to share research and expertise about technological culture in China.

 ---

 **Innovation in Chinese Manufacturing**